egordm/boosters/docs/research/gbdt/training/linear-trees.md

 }
 ```

-Cache-friendly for inference, similar to how categories are stored in booste-rs.
+Cache-friendly for inference, similar to how categories are stored in boosters.

 ---